Bob Dylan and the Band 1974 Tour: Critical and commercial reception

 The tour generally got a positive reception from music critics.
 Robert Christgau referred to the tour arrangements as both crazy and strong and wrote that "But while the Band sounds undisciplined, threatening to destroy their headlong momentum by throwing out one foot or elbow too many, they never abandon their enormous technical ability. ...
 [Dylan's] voice settles in at a rich bellow, running over more than one of his old songs like a truck.
 Such a sacrilege.
 Uncle Bob purveying to the sports arena masses.
 We may never even be sure that this is a masterpiece."

 A minority voice was that of Nat Hentoff, who would write, "Dylan's sound and beat are of the past... the gestalt is anachronistic."

 The Rolling Stone Record Guide subsequently wrote that in the shows of Tour '74, "Dylan reinterprets all of his old material drastically, singing the lyrics as though they mean nothing at all or something very different from what we've always understood them to signify."
 The guide said that this change was "discomforting" but "interesting" and sometimes even "fascinating".
 In his 1979 volume Stranded: Rock and Roll for a Desert Island, famed rock critic Greil Marcus included a rendition of "Most Likely You Go Your Way and I'll Go Mine" from the tour in his "Treasure Island" list of essential recordings in the history of rock music.

-In terms of box office performance, by one estimate, more than seven percent of the U.S. population had submitted orders for tickets, and while some shows faster than others, eventually all were sold out with a total of 658,000 tickets being mailed.
+In terms of box office performance, by one estimate, more than seven percent of the U.S. population had submitted orders for tickets (over 20 million tickets application), and while some shows sold faster than others, eventually all were sold out with a total of 658,000 tickets being mailed.
 The total gross receipts for the tour were around $5 million.

 Both Dylan and the Band made a lot of money from the tour, although some of it was spent on a luxurious traveling life.
 And some of Dylan and the Band's tour revenue was lost when the artists – against the advice of Levon Helm – invested it in tax shelter schemes that went bad a few years later.

 The tour helped to promote Planet Waves, which became the first Dylan album to reach number one on the Billboard 200 album chart.
 Nevertheless, Dylan thought the record should have sold even more given the amount of publicity the tour received, and the experience overall with Geffen was not to Dylan's liking.
 Thus Dylan soon re-signed with Columbia Records on more favorable terms.